Michael S. Gottlieb: Clinical practice

 Gottlieb is certified with the American Board of Medical Specialties in Internal Medicine and Allergy & Immunology.
 He is affiliated with two hospitals, Cedars-Sinai Medical Center and the Olympia Medical Center where he is Committee Chairman of Bioethics.
 He continues on the faculty of the David Geffen School of Medicine at UCLA with the rank of Associate Clinical Professor of Medicine.

 In 1989 Gottlieb and two other physicians were sent letters of reprimand by the Medical Board of California for "allegedly over-prescribing controlled substances" to actress Elizabeth Taylor.
 He attempted to dispute the Letter of Reprimand; his attorney's request was rejected by the board.

 In 1997, Gottlieb was inducted into the Rutgers University Hall of Distinguished Alumni, and in 2007, he was awarded the Charles Force Hutchison and Marjorie Smith Hutchison Medal by the University of Rochester.

-In 2019, he joined the APLA Health medical team.
+In 2019, he joined the APLA Health medical team; he retired in late 2023.